CCIT This Week: Stay tech safe during Spring Break, GIS fundamentals workshop Intermediate Spatial Analysis

 CCIT Communications

 Welcome to CCIT This Week, where we give you a rundown of news, tips, upcoming maintenance and more.
 This page will be updated throughout the week.
-Follow us on Twitter @ClemsonIT for daily information and timely updates.
+Follow us on Twitter @ClemsonIT for information and timely updates.

 News

-Learn more about the changes to Box storage
+Learn more about the VPN login process

 Events